csmc-vaneykjlab/QCeltis/example-dataset/README.md

-# QCPackage
+# Using the QCPackage using an example dataset
-Initial Code Source for the QC Package

 ## Table of Contents
 1. [Introduction](#introduction)